 KeePass is a portable password manager that doesn’t need to install.
 You can keep it on a USB drive and plug it on any Windows platform where you want to use it.
 This also enhances the security further.
 However, those are looking for an Installer package that is available as well.

 Officially available for Windows Vista / 7 / 8 / 10 (each 32-bit and 64-bit), Wine.
 Whereas ported versions can be used for macOS and Android.

 Also, the KeePass is available to run under Mono for Linux, Mac OS X, BSD, …

 Key features of KeePass: Multiple User Keys, a wide range of import and export file formats, Support of Password Groups; Auto-Type, Global Auto-Type Hot Key, and Drag & Drop; Easy Database Transfer and more…

 One of the key disadvantages is that the program does not provide an error message regarding weak passwords and does not issue a warning if passwords are used twice.

 Well, as open-source software, the program works as a modular system and leaves space to add your own extensions.

 These were some free popular software to manage your passwords or login information securely.
-If you rely on any of them or using some other tools, then share your experience with our audience to help them out in taking decisions.
+If you rely on any of them or using some other tools, then share your experience with our audience to help them out in making decisions.
 The comment section is all yours…